Festivals of Kalahandi: Culture

 Kalahandi is a rich land in terms of culture and festivals.
 Since it is a melting point of South Odisha and Western Odisha with a substantial tribal population, those living in hills as well as plain land, their different culture, tradition, languages and belief along with mainstream Hindu culture have made Kalahandi region rich with culture and festivals.
 The mixture of Aryan and tribal culture makes Kalahandi region rich in its culture and festivals.
 In pre-independence period Kalahandi was largely inspired to Saivaism, Vaishanivism and Shakti puja.
-Shakti Puja is largely accepted among tribal, perhaps due to which Kalahandi was well known for celebrating Shati Puja.
+Shakti Puja is largely accepted among tribal, perhaps due to which Kalahandi was well known for celebrating Shakti Puja.
 However, affect induction of Kalahandi as part of Odisha state, dominance of coastal Odisha culture in the state is increasingly influencing the local culture.
 Celebration of Rathajatra and construction of Jaggannath temple in Kalahandi has been increasingly realized unlike in old days of Radha Krishna temple.